richardscollin/url-shortener/README.md

 Please note that you can use your familiar stack for this part.

+## Part 1: Deliverables

+- A url shortener sevice site
+- Github Repo for the app

 ## Design

-This is a simple url shortner service in Flask using SQLAlchemy as an ORM wrapper over an SQLite Database.
+This is a simple url shortener service in Flask using SQLAlchemy.

-I chose to use SQLAlchemy as I've used it before and I know that if necessary it's pretty easy to swap out the underlying database.
-That way it could also be deployed using Postrgres as a backend with little effort (which might be a requirement for deploying on heroku).
+With SQLAlchemy I am able to use SQLite as the local testing database and Postgres as the production database when running on Heroku.

 One design decision I made was to not store the shortened url in the database.
-Instead I map the database id to the
+Instead I map the database id to the shortened path.

+In order to do the mapping I wrote a class called CharacterEncoder which can be configured to use different character sets.
+For example if desired we could remove characters that are commonly mistaken such as `l` and `I`.
+This also enabled me to extend the app in an interesting way later on.

+One drawback with this approach is that the generated urls are predictable and usage could be determined by an external entity.
+In certain contexts this could be a security issue.

+## Github Actions

+This repo is configured with github actions.
+A push to the main repo will trigger the tests to run.
+If the tests pass, the code will automatically be deployed to the Heroku instance.

+## Emoji Extensions 😀

+Because I wanted to be a bit creative for the assignment I decided to extend the basic functionality of the url shortener and instead map the shortened url's to emojis 😀!
+I also added tests for this as well.

+The currently deployed version uses this, but because it's not exactly what was requested I wrote the app so that only a configuration value need to be changed to use the plain ascii version.

 ## Installation